tahacalik/LabKits/README.md

 ### userController file
 ##CihazList
-- Adds a user interface for devices on the main window
+- Adds a user interface for devices on the main window.
 ##KullaniciStokList
-- Adds a user interface for kits on the main window
+- Adds a user interface for kits on the main window.